-We stand behind the quality of your boat with a warranty, which you should review.
-To insure the validity of your warranty, please complete the attached card and send it to us within ten (10) days of the purchase date.
+We stand behind the quality of your boat with our limited warranty, which you should review.
+To insure the operation and validity of your limited warranty, please complete the attached card and send it to us within ten (10) days of the purchase date.
 Section 15 of the U.S. Federal Boat Safety Act requires registration of a boat's first owner.
 The warranty data should also be re-corded in the space below for your own reference.

-The following warranties apply to all 2009 Model Year boats produced by HUNTER MARINE CORPORATION:
+The following warranties apply to all 2012 Model Year boats produced by HUNTER MARINE CORPORATION: